-Zinnia Healing is a treatment center specializing in helping people recover from addiction.
-We offer a variety of substance abuse treatment options, including individual and group counseling, family counseling, and more.
-We also have an excellent success rate.
+Zinnia Health is a treatment center specializing in helping people recover from addiction.
+We offer various substance abuse treatment options, including individual and group counseling, family counseling, and more.
 If you or someone you know is struggling with addiction, please call us at (855) 430-9439.
 We are here to help.

 Fentanyl is a potent drug.
 Common side effects associated with using it, even as prescribed, include:

 - Dry mouth